 Let cool for 20 minutes.
 On a cutting board, with either your hands (if you’re immune to heat) or the bottom of a glass, smash the potatoes.
 Season with salt and pepper.

 Heat up a generous amount of oil in a large skillet over medium-high heat.
-When shimmery, add the garlic, rosemary and smashed potatoes. and cook until crisp, turning once.
+When shimmery, add the garlic, thyme and smashed potatoes. and cook until crisp, turning once.
 Once golden-brown, crispy and delicious, remove from the pan and enjoy hot.

 **Plan ahead: if you want a stress-free, speed brunch, pre-boil the potatoes the night before.
 The next morning, smash, fry and enjoy brunch in a flash!